Skip to main content

 MSIX Autoupdates

-The Laurel Windows Assistant MSIXup is configured to automatically update to provide the latest and best experience for Laurel users (along with improved security) when not deploying with Microsoft Intune.
+The Laurel Windows Assistant .appinstaller is configured to automatically update to provide the latest and best experience for Laurel users.

-Please use the MSI or MSIX installer if you would like to avoid autoupdates.
+Please use the MSI or MSIX installer if you would like to directly manage updates.

 Please visit our Laurel Windows Assistant download page to find the latest installers suitable for your team.
 Our team will update you through Intercom and email when new installers are available for upgrade.